 In successful relationships, partners possess proportions of these qualities in equal measure.
 Arguably a successful society does too.
 It seems however, that as a species occupying this world, we continue to face a serious imbalance.

-We can therefore use them to reflect on the feminine figures such as the Empress.
+Applying tarot to the different parts of ourselves can help us integrate into greater wholeness.
+For example, we can reflect on feminine figures such as the Empress.
 To remind ourselves of our life giving qualities.
 The value of our body and our senses.
 And our bond with nature.
 We can contemplate the High Priestess and our connection with the mysterious inner world.
 And our powers of intuition.
 We can ponder on Temperance and our function of feelings and our desire for harmony and cooperation.
 And we can muse on the Moon, comfortable in that space of confusion, fluctuation and uncertainty.

 As women and men, if we seek to balance ourselves and our relationships, we give hope to creating a more balanced society.
 We offer the possibility of a more peaceful and just world by considering what is good for people and the planet, not just profit.